Table of Contents

 #5 Sugar addiction

 Sugar dependency is a reality and there are studies that prove the same.
-Sugar has shown to mimic the effects of opiate in the brain, causing binge-ing, longing and withdrawal when levels begin to fall.
+Sugar has been shown to mimic the effects of opiates in the brain, causing binge-ing, longing, and withdrawal when levels begin to fall.

 #6 Toxic effect on liver